The sooner you report fraud or identity theft, the faster PNC, other financial institutions and the authorities can take steps to assist you.

 - If your mobile device is lost or stolen, erase its data remotely.

-- Ask to have your account numbers, PINs, and passwords changed immediately.
+- Change your PIN and passwords immediately.

 - File a report with the police and get a copy of it for your records.